Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Wend

-The next Code block loads the record list items one row at a time and a total of ten rows of some constant values with few changes for demo purposes.
-This process we have put within the For...Next loop runs ten times, creating ten rows of data.
+The next code block loads the record list items one row at a time, generating a total of ten rows with sample values.
+For demonstration purposes, these values remain mostly constant, with a few variations to highlight the process.
+This is accomplished by placing the logic inside a For...Next loop, which iterates ten times, thereby creating ten rows of data in the ListView control.

 With lvwList